learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 > your personal SSH key to GitHub.
 GitHub will store your personal copies of all
 > the work you do in this course.
 Because you've added your SSH key, GitHub will
 > know who you are when you send work from your local machine to GitHub to be
 > stored.
+Using HTTPS instead would require you to sign in from your terminal
+> using your log-in credentials each time you try to push your code to GitHub;
-HTTPS may not work for all assignments and will require you to sign-in
+> it also may not work at all for some assignments.
-> from your terminal.

 From here, click the clipboard icon.